sumitnemade/ragify/examples/README_DEMO.md

 - Production deployments should use persistent storage
 - Some examples may require external services (APIs, databases)
 - All examples include error handling and logging
+- New examples cover previously missing core features:
+  - Privacy management and compliance
+  - Storage operations and optimization
+  - Update management and synchronization